okcoders/2019-html-css-bootstrap/00-preparation/linux-setup.md

 Sublime is what we'll be using in class.

 Finally, you will need to install Node.js, and git.
-They can all be install with your systems standard software installer via:
+They can all be installed with your systems standard software installer via:

 ### Redhat, Fedora, CentOS